 The first international convening of The Sojourner Project was held in Paris in 2018 and hosted by the Columbia Institute for Ideas and Imagination at the Paris Global Center at Reid Hall.
 The Sojourner Project Paris: Dialogues on Black Precarity, Fungibility and Futurity featured panel discussions, a film screening, a poetry reading and collaborative working group sessions.
 The event welcomed over three hundred participants and was jointly funded by the Barnard Center for Research on Women, the Columbia Center for the Study of Social Difference, The Institute for Gender Studies, and The Institute for Ideas and Imagination.

 The Sojourner Project South Africa was scheduled to launch in 2020 as a dual-city programme in Durban and Johannesburg.
 Due to the outbreak of the Coronavirus pandemic and following extensive engagement with local partners and communities, the envisioned program of diasporic exchanges, screenings, performances and workshops has now been reimagined as an interactive, online, community-based Black Studies curriculum.
-With the help of design collective Black Chalk & Co, The Sojourner Project South Africa will convene virtually via thesojournerproject.org from November 2020 through Spring 2021.
+With the support of a team of designers convened by Nontsikelelo Mutiti, The Sojourner Project South Africa will convene virtually via thesojournerproject.org from November 2020 through Spring 2021.
 The website will support a series of scheduled activations including listening sessions, screenings, pop-up learning modules and workshops, hosted by members of the Practising Refusal Collective and collaborating artists, collectives, curators and scholars from Durban, Johannesburg and across the continent and diaspora.